Telegram

 }

-}Replace YOUR_BOT_TOKEN_HERE with the token from BotFather.
+}Replace YOUR_BOT_TOKEN_HERE with the token from BotFather and 123456789 with your actual user ID.

-Important: Bots Are Publicly Discoverable
+openclaw logs --filter telegramImportant: Bots Are Publicly Discoverable

 Telegram bots are publicly searchable by their username.
 Anyone can find and message your bot.
 This is why dmPolicy: pairing is recommended — you'll be notified of new users and can approve or deny them before the agent responds.